LaunchCode-Education-Archived/skills-front-end/studios/flicklist/0/README.md

 ### Sign up for an Account

-<a href="https://www.themoviedb.org/account/signup" target="_blank">Register here</a>.
+[Register here](https://www.themoviedb.org/account/signup).
 Then check your email and click the confirmation link.

 ### Sign up for API Key